 Josh Flanders has worked in the nonprofit industry for over 20 years as a founder, Executive Director, Development Director, and Board member.
 He holds a Masters from Northwestern University and a BA from University of Wisconsin-Madison.

 Josh began his nonprofit career by founding the Chicago Institute for the Moving Image (CIMI) and the Festival for Cinema of the Deaf, the first of its kind, in 2000.
 During his career Josh oversaw development of film festivals throughout N. America, London, Moscow, Milan and Toronto.
 Josh has worked for world-renowned film festivals and nonprofits such as the Miami International Film Festival, Chicago International Children's Film Festival, Network for Teaching Entrepreneurship, and Guitars Over Guns.
 In these capacities he has worked with clients like AT&T, Chicago Community Trust, Disney, HBO, Hot Topic Foundation, JP Morgan, Knight Foundation, Lexus, MacArthur Foundation, MasterCard, Mercedes Benz, My Brother's Keeper Alliance, Northern Trust, Poetry Foundation, Polk Foundation, and dozens of others.
 In 2019, he joined Compass Pro Bono as a Project Lead & Project Advisor, inspiring business professionals to engage with their local nonprofits to transform communities.

 Josh is a speaker and performer, as well as a graduate of comedy and music studies at The Second City Conservatory in Chicago.
-His theater and film criticism has been featured in the Chicago Reader, and he is a freelance writer for The Forward.
+His writing has been featured in the Chicago Reader and The Forward.
+He is also a documentary film producer.

 A performer and public speaker in Chicago and beyond, Sheri is an instructor at the Second City Training Center in the improv and music departments.
 She has performed at the Engaging Women Conference, been a guest on Vocalo Radio's Morning AMp Council of Feminist Thought show, and was a panelist for the Inside Jokes Comedy Conference hosted by Women In Comedy, led Diversity, Equity, and Inclusion (DEI) workshops, and has appeared in numerous podcasts and panels addressing wide-ranging subjects including art, equity, and criticism.
 Sheri holds a BFA in Fashion Design and is represented by NV Talent.